 The following policies apply to all professional staff members who are covered by the salary administration program on the Amherst and Boston campuses.
 Grant funded employees, with rare exceptions, are covered by the provisions of the Professional Staff Salary Administration Program.
 Employees who are primarily engaged in a particular field requiring unique and highly specialized skills and directly engaged in research activities, for which the major funding source is grants or contracts, will be exempted from the conditions of the professional staff salary administration program if such activities are of such a unique nature that recruitment and retention may be severely hampered by adherence to formal salary ranges.
 These policies provide definitive guidelines for determining appropriate compensation for each employee.
 (Faculty members and certain other classifications are excluded.)
-The University shall have the right to administer the Salary Administration Plan as outlined in the provisions of this Salary Administration handbook.
+The University shall have the right to administration handbook.